EcsRx/ecsrx/docs/framework/observable-groups.md

 The observable group is created within and maintained by an `IEntityCollectionManager` and exposes all entities which match the associated group.
 It also exposes observables to represent when an entity has been added or removed from the underlying group.

-Under the hood, the observable group watches entities to see when they are added/removed from pools as well as when their components change.
+Under the hood, the observable group watches entities (via `IObservableGroupTrackers`) to see when they are added/removed from pools as well as when their components change.
 When this occurs it will check to see if it effects the current group and if so it updates it internal list accordingly.

 This has a huge performance benefit as it will stop you needing to evaluate linq chains into the underlying pools and just give you a cached list of all entities currently matching, given also that these observable groups are shared between any systems that require the same underlying components it can save a lot of resources.

+## IObservableGroupTracker

+This acts as the notifying mechanism for Observable groups to know when changes happen to the underlying entity data.

 ## IComputedGroup